-Select a Chart element on a diagram or in the Project Browser, then use any of the methods outlined here to open the Chart element's 'Properties' dialog.
+Select a Model View Chart element on a diagram or in the Browser window, then use any of the methods outlined here to open the Chart element's 'Properties' dialog.
+(If you do not have an appropriate Model View Chart already, drag the Model View icon from the 'Artifacts' page of the Diagram Toolbox onto a diagram.)